 Digby Growns is the Senior Plant Breeder at Kings Park and Botanic Garden in Western Australia and one of the country’s leading native plant experts.
 Digby lives, breathes and speaks plant botany and is here to share some expert tips for your own Native Plant Project…

 While this grevillea can be happily grown in the ground, they look amazing as a feature plant in a large ornamental pot.
-Best in a sunny spot, they’ll provide year-round large scarlet flowers with white stems and buds.
+Best in a sunny spot, they’ll provide year-round large scarlet flowers that birds will love.
+Order from the e-nursery.

 #5 Boronia megastigma, B. purdieana, B. ‘Lipstick’ & B. molloyae